 One thing that Oxide Ghosts doesn’t explain, though, is what that business in the opening titles with ‘David Jatt’ bothering John Major at a press conference and then clobbering a man carrying what appears to be a pink version of ‘Cake’ was all about.
 So if anyone reading this can…

-You can find a longer version of this article, including details of what that John Major footage was all about, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
-Alternately, you can read the full story behind Brass Eye, Blue Jam and Chris Morris’ other Radio 1 shows in Fun At One – The Story Of Comedy At BBC Radio 1.
+You can find a longer version of Executive Producer: Belinda Carlisle, including details of what that John Major footage was all about, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.